Skip to Main Content

 How can I effectively convey my conclusions?

-Ebscohost Research Databases Ebscohost provides access to a variety of academic databases which each hold thousands of full-text, peer-reviewed journal articles.
+Ebscohost Research Databases This link opens in a new window Ebscohost provides access to a variety of academic databases which each hold thousands of full-text, peer-reviewed journal articles.
 An excellent source of reliable information for student research projects.

 Language, a system of conventional spoken, manual, or written symbols by means of which human beings, as members of a social group and participants in its culture, express themselves.
 The functions of language include communication, the expression of identity, play, imaginative expression, and emotional release.